 Most people that visit here combine their visit with Goblin Valley State Park, since it is only about 5 miles away.
 There is plenty of areas to camp for free, since this is on BLM land, or you can make a reservation at the Goblin Valley SP Campground.
-The best times to visit this area are in Spring or late Fall, when the temperatures are too hot.
 If you can hike here on a weekday, you will see maybe 2-3 other cars.
 Come on a weekend though, and everything will be packed.

 **Warning: You do not want to enter this canyon if rain is in the forecast.
 Slot Canyons are prone to flash floods, and can be highly dangerous**

 Head south on I-15 towards Spanish Fork, UT.
 Take exit 257 towards Price, UT and drive through Spanish Fork Canyon, Price, and Wellington until you reach I-70.
 Head West on I-70 towards Salina.
 Drive for 8 miles then take exit 149 for Goblin Valley.
 Follow the signs for another 36 miles.
 Just after the Goblin Valley SP sign, turn right onto the next road, with the sign pointing to Little Wild Horse and Muddy Creek.
 Drive 5.3 miles, and just after the 3rd “dip”, the TH will be on your right with a large parking lot and restroom.

 Elevation gain: 760ft, descent is roughly the same

 Dog friendly?
 Yes, off leash

 Little Wild Horse trailhead.
 There is one restroom.